 - Import and duties (if any)

 Once you have created multiple prototypes of the product and also applied your customers’ feedback during iterations of the MVP, you can finalize the design of the product and manufacture a batch of it.
 Here, you should utilize the actual resources that you aim to use for the product during mass production, so you can see how the product will look in reality.
+This is a feature of product development software that you should evaluate before buying.
+Design capabilities are critical.

 Validation and Testing